 Let’s discuss more about leverage trading and buying on margin and see how it works, and why it may not be the best idea.

 What is Leverage Trading?

-Let’s say you’re a big Apple Inc. fan, the stock is booming and you have enough knowledge to invest in it.
+Let’s say you’re a big Apple fan, the stock is booming and you have enough knowledge to invest in it.
 You’re 100% ready to proceed but you don’t have enough capital in the account to buy $10,000 worth of stock.
-Leverage makes it possible to invest only around $3,000, adding the rest of the cash for you.
-While leverage is applicable to all asset classes, such as stocks or commodities; it is primarily used to trade forex.
+Leverage trading makes it possible to invest only around $3,000, buying the rest of $7,000 in margin.

 Apply for a New Credit Card